snazrul1/DUSD_Python/README.md

 ## Instructor: Syed Saday Nazrul

 ##Introduction
 This github repo will contain all the Python course materials for [Darul Uloom San Diego](http://www.darululoomsd.org/) Python tutoring for kids and adults.

-This course will cover the basics of python as well as a brief introduction to libraries used for data analysis, gui development and web design.
+The course will cover the basics of python as well as a brief introduction to libraries used for data analysis, gui development and web design.

 ##Installation
 Before the first day of class, please have the following installed: